Vanderbilt 76, Georgia Tech 63

 Dai-Jon Parker added 13 points for Vanderbilt (7-3), which trailed 31-17 with six minutes left in the first half before taking control and winning its third game in a row.
 The Commodores closed the first half on a 12-0 run, and a 13-2 spurt early in the second half pushed Vanderbilt ahead by 15 points.

 Daniel Miller finished with 16 points, 10 rebounds and four blocks for the Yellow Jackets (8-4), whose three-game winning streak ended.
-Marcus Georges-Hunt, Georgia Tech’s leading scorer at 12.7 points, shot 1-for-7 from the field and scored just three points.
+Marcus Georges-Hunt, Georgia Tech’s leading scorer at 12.7, shot 1-for-7 from the field and scored just three points.

 The Yellow Jackets used a 21-6 run to build a 31-17 advantage on Stacy Poole Jr.’s jumper with 6:09 remaining in the first half, but Georgia Tech did not score again in the half.
-Vanderbilt scored the final 12 points of the session, Kyle Fuller’s three-point play with two seconds left bringing the Commodores within 31-29 at the break.
+Vanderbilt scored the half’s final 12 points, Kyle Fuller’s three-point play with two seconds left bringing the Commodores within 31-29 at the break.

 Vanderbilt moved ahead 34-33 on Odom’s 3-pointer 1:09 into the second half, and after the Yellow Jackets pulled within 43-39 on Solomon Poole’s 3-pointer with 13:06 left, the Commodores pulled away.
 Vanderbilt scored 13 of the next 15 points, building a 56-41 advantage on Luke Kornet’s layup with 9:32 remaining.